 - Open the dialer, then dial *#*#8647#*#*

-- The dialer will clear, and the green arc notification icon will reappear after about a minute.
-(If the green arc notification icon does not reappear, restart your phone.
-The green arc should then appear after your phone restarts.)
+- The dialer will clear, and the Republic arc notification icon will reappear after about a minute.
+(If the arc notification icon does not reappear, restart your phone.
+The arc should then appear after your phone restarts.)

 - Update the PRL (Preferred Roaming List)

 Perform a PRL update by following the instructions here: Update the PRL

 - Wipe Sprint settings